-3. Representations from Responsible Authorities
+Responsible Authorities

-- 3.1.
-Section 13 of the Licensing Act 2003 contains the list of Responsible Authorities who must be consulted on each premises application.
-Dorset Police, Dorset and Wiltshire Fire Service, Public Health Dorset, the Immigration Authority, Dorset Council Trading Standards, Dorset Council Planning Department, Dorset Council Children's Services and Dorset Council Health and Safety Team have all been consulted. - 3.2.
-Dorset Police have requested additional conditions to be added to the licence, which the applicant has agreed and can be found at Appendix 3. - 3.3.
-Environmental Health have, in addition to extra conditions, also requested a cordoned off designated smoking area outside the front of the premises, the applicant has agreed to this and provided an updated floor plan.
-The agreed conditions and the updated floor plan are attached at Appendix 4.
+- 2.3 Section 13 of the Licensing Act contains the list of Responsible Authorities who must be consulted on each application.
+Dorset Police, Dorset and Wiltshire Fire Service, Public Health Dorset, the Immigration Authority, Dorset Council Trading Standards, Dorset Council Children's Services, Dorset Council Planning, Dorset Council Licensing, Dorset Council Environmental Protection and Dorset Council Health and Safety have all been consulted. - 2.4 There were no representations from any of the Responsible Authorities.

+3 History of the premises